 Davies Report subscribers will be able to access a diagnostic survey that goes through each of the 16 elements.

 This tool unpacks each of the elements and takes participants through a thought process to understand each area and rank importance and performance.

-We will summarise results in The Davies Report in early November.
+We will summarise results in The Davies Report in November.
 Participants will also get access to a more detailed report as thanks for their participation.

 The tool takes around 9-14 minutes to complete – about the same amount of time required to savour your favourite hot beverage.

 The tool, survey and detailed report are free of charge to participants normally valued at A$95.

 Results are confidential.
 We will only look at specific responses if you wish to go further (see offer below).